Vegan Omega 3 Capsules in India — 5 Red Flags to avoid

 But here’s the truth nobody likes to say aloud:

 Fish oil may contain microplastics, heavy metals, and allergens since fish eat anything found in contaminated seas.
-Many people are switching to vegan omega 3 capsules in India since algal oil comes from clean, regulated plant-based sources (microalgae) instead of the ocean food chain.
+Many people are switching to plant-based omega 3 supplements since algal oil comes from clean, regulated plant-based sources (microalgae) instead of the ocean food chain.

 If you are making this shift, you’re already ahead of 90% of buyers.